j-vds/DiscordPlugin/README.md

 Before you start your server you will need to create a `settings.json` file in the `config/mods` directory.
 You need to follow a specific template.
 This is an [example](https://github.com/J-VdS/DiscordPlugin/blob/master/settings.json) of how this file should look.

-I recommend to enable `Developer Mode`.
+I recommend to enable `Developer Mode` on discord.
 This is the easiest way to get the `id` values.
 ### Basic Usage
 You can use some basic commands.
 I will add more in the future.